cjdbarlow/Part-One/control_of_blood_glucose.md

 Conversely, a low glucose level stimulates secretion of glucagon.
 This is typically less important than the effect of insulin unless in situations of starvation or severe physiological stress.

-The effects of insulin and glucagon on the liver cause a continual adjustment of the relative rates of glycolysis and glycogenesis, allowing it to function as an effective **buffer** of **blood glucose**.
-Hepatic disease significantly limits the efficacy of this system, and results in a widely-fluctuating blood glucose level.

-A transient glycosuria may be seen as hyperglycaemia decreases renal absorption of glucose.

 ###Long Term
 Sustained hypoglycaemia stimulates **growth hormone** and **cortisol** release, which **decreases glucose utilisation** and **increases fat utilisation**, limiting further reduction in blood glucose.

 ##Neuronal Mechanisms
 **Hypoglycaemia** has a direct **stimulatory** effect on the **hypothalamus**, resulting in increased **sympathetic** nervous system activity.
 This results in **adrenaline** release, which will in turn stimulate hepatic **glucose release**.

+##Organ Effects
+Glucose levels are influenced by the:
+* Liver
+Insulin and glucagon act on the liver to continually adjust the relative rates of glycolysis and glycogenesis, allowing it to function as an effective **buffer** of **blood glucose**.
+    * Hepatic disease significantly limits the efficacy of this system, and results in a widely-fluctuating blood glucose level
+* Kidney
+    * A transient glycosuria may be seen as hyperglycaemia decreases renal absorption of glucose

 ##Physiological Responses to Hypoglycaemia